CasperMcTavish/MPhys/README.md

 Folder that contains the macro (histo2D.C) for creating a 2D histogram plot with position plots (Positions2D) and a value (efficiency, PV, etc).
 Acts a bit strange if you only plot along the x and y axis (will fill in the gaps).
 So need a valid amount of data for worthwhile information.

 ### DataCompilation
-Folder that contains a basic malleable script (plotgraphs.C) that allows for the overlay of multiple sets of PMT data.
+Folder that contains a basic malleable script (plotgraphs.C) that allows for the overlay of multiple sets of PMT data along one axis (X or Y).
 Saved here for ease of use with two input files (.root).
 Can be changed to have more inputs.
 WIP -> Allow unlimited number of file to be added to the graph if need be.